pyeventsourcing/eventsourcing/docs/topics/user_guide/encryption.rst

 ---------------

 Let's firstly construct a cipher strategy object.
-This example uses the library AES cipher strategy :class:`~eventsourcing.domain.services.aes_cipher.AESCipher`.
+This example uses the library AES cipher strategy :class:`~eventsourcing.infrastructure.cipher.aes.AESCipher`.

 The library AES cipher strategy uses the AES cipher from the `Python Cryptography Toolkit <https://pypi.python.org/pypi/pycrypto>`__, by default in CBC mode with